chronicleworks/chronicle-examples/domains/corporate-actions/guide.md

 }
 ```

-### Record the Agents' Role in the ShareholdingAcquiredActivity
+### Record the Agent's Role in the ShareholdingAcquiredActivity

 ```graphql
 mutation issuerAssociate {